 Overview

-From the Baltic to the Pacific, from the Arctic to the steppes of Central Asia, Russia’s forests account for nearly one–fifth of the world’s wooded lands.
-Award–winning journalist and scholar Sophie Pinkham presents the first–ever English–language exploration of this vast expanse.
-The Oak and the Larch is a dazzling account of how trees have shaped Russia, from the hardy Siberian larch to the majestic oaks of the heartland, with indelible portraits of the diverse peoples who have called this wilderness home.
-Pinkham analyzes the forest’s role in Russia’s long history of imperial conquest and discusses how sylvan mythologies shaped its culture, from pre–Christian forest spirits to the great works of literature and beyond.
-By examining the country from the forest’s perspective, The Oak and the Larch offers an urgent new understanding of the nature of Russian power, and of Russia’s ideas of itself.
+From the Baltic to the Pacific, from the Arctic to the steppes of Central Asia, Russia’s forests account for nearly one-fifth of the world’s wooded lands.
+The Oak and the Larch is the first-ever English-language exploration of this vast expanse—a dazzling environmental history of Russia that offers an urgent new understanding of the nature of Russian power, and of Russia’s ideas of itself.

-While major retailers like Amazon may carry The Oak and the Larch (A Forest History of Russia and Its Empire), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+While major retailers like Amazon may carry The Oak and the Larch (A Forest History of Russia and Its Empires), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 We’re trusted by over 75,000 customers, many of whom return time and again.
 Want proof?
 Just check out our 25,000+ customer reviews—real feedback from people who love how we do business.

 Prefer to talk to a real person?
 Our Book Specialists are here Monday–Friday, 8 a.m. to 5 p.m.
-PST and ready to help with your bulk order of The Oak and the Larch (A Forest History of Russia and Its Empire).
+PST and ready to help with your bulk order of The Oak and the Larch (A Forest History of Russia and Its Empires).